bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Controllers
 Controller are request handlers.
 They are created in the web part of an extension.

 As controllers are classes and - sometimes - interfaces, the conventions for the same apply.
-Additionally, the names of controller classes must contain the suffix **Controller** e.g AccountPageController, PasswordResetPageController, ContractManagementController
+Additionally, the names of controller classes must contain the suffix **Controller**

+			Example: 	AccountPageController

 #### Converters and Populators
 A converter is an object that is used to convert data from one format to another.
 It populates all or a subset of attributes of a target object from a source object.